CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Methodology

 \subsection{Boundary-Critical Sampling}

-Existing feature selection strategies for model steering typically compare different prompt groups, such as harmful and benign prompts, and extract features from their activation differences.
-However, our goal is not to identify features that superficially distinguish harmful from benign inputs, but to isolate the features that influence the model's decision between refusal and compliance for the same harmful request.
-Cross-distribution comparisons are less suitable for this purpose, since they introduce confounding factors such as topic or stylistic differences across prompts.
+Existing feature selection strategies for model steering typically compare different prompt groups, such as harmful and benign prompts, and select features with the largest activation differences between them.
+However, such differences do not necessarily isolate a refusal-relevant feature, since a feature may activate strongly simply because harmful prompts share recurring topics, lexical patterns, or adversarial wording.
+Such cross-group comparisons leave these confounding factors entangled, making it difficult to isolate features that directly participate in the refusal--compliance decision.

-Instead, we analyze circuits induced by a single prompt and trace the computational paths leading to both refusal and compliance within that prompt, as illustrated in Figure~\ref{fig:attribution_main} (right).
-We therefore use boundary-critical sampling, which selects prompts near the refusal-compliance boundary and enables a fine-grained identification of refusal features.
+Instead, we analyze circuits induced by a single prompt and trace the computational paths leading to both refusal and compliance within that prompt (Figure~\ref{fig:attribution_main}, right).
+We therefore use \textit{boundary-critical sampling}, which selects harmful prompts for which the model assigns substantial probability to both refusal and compliance continuations.

-\paragraph{Sample selection.} We start from harmful prompts in the WildJailbreak train split \citep{jiang2024wildteaming}.
-For each prompt $p$, we compute the next-token distribution of the first response position.
-Let $\mathcal{R}$ and $\mathcal{C}$ denote the refusal and compliance token sets.\footnote{Refusal behavior is reflected in the first-token distribution, and we define $\mathcal{R} = \{\text{`I'}\}$ and $\mathcal{C} = \{\text{`Okay'}\}$.} We define a boundary score as:
+\paragraph{Sample selection.} For each harmful prompt $p$ from the WildJailbreak train split \citep{jiang2024wildteaming}, we compute the next-token distribution at the first response position.
+Let $\mathcal{R}$ and $\mathcal{C}$ denote the refusal and compliance token sets\footnote{Refusal behavior is reflected in the first-token distribution.\\Detailed implementation is in Appendix~\ref{app:token-set}.}, and let $P_{\mathcal{R}}(p)$ and $P_{\mathcal{C}}(p)$ be the probability mass assigned to each set.
+We define the boundary-critical score as

-Prompts are ranked by $s(p)$ and the top $N=100$ prompts are selected as boundary-critical prompts.
-Such prompts simultaneously retain both refusal and compliance tendencies for the same harmful query, enabling us to separate the computational paths corresponding to the two behaviors.
-We denote the resulting prompt set as $\mathcal{D}_{BC}$.
-For comparison with prior contrastive approaches, we also consider harmful and benign prompt sets, denoted $\mathcal{D}_{H}$ and $\mathcal{D}_{B}$ respectively.
-For each selected prompt, we subsequently extract an attribution circuit.
+We rank prompts by $\mathrm{BCScore}(p)$ and select the top $N=100$ as $\mathcal{D}_{BC}$.
+These prompts place the model near the refusal--compliance boundary for the same harmful query, allowing the extracted circuits to expose both competing computational paths.
+For comparison with prior cross-group approaches, we also use randomly sampled harmful and benign prompt sets, denoted $\mathcal{D}_{H}$ and $\mathcal{D}_{B}$, respectively.